Motaphe/Python_Projects/twitter_bot/README.md

 This Python script uses the [NASA APOD API](https://api.nasa.gov/api.html#apod) to retrieve the "Astronomy Picture of the Day" and posts it to Twitter.
 It also includes functionality to handle both image and video media types.

-Link to the Twitter Account - https://twitter.com/bot_motaphe A Video Explaining My Code - https://youtu.be/OMUx9HyxnLg
+Link to the Twitter Account - https://twitter.com/bot_motaphe

+A Video Explaining the Code - https://youtu.be/OMUx9HyxnLg

 ## Prerequisites